solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program-advanced.md

 #### 1. Delegating tokens

-Let's use `approve` from `spl-token` to authorize a delegate to transfer or burn up to 50 tokens from our token account.
+Let's use `approveChecked` from `spl-token` to authorize a delegate to transfer or burn up to 50 tokens from our token account.

 Just like
 [Transferring Tokens](/content/courses/tokens-and-nfts/token-program.md) in the